Charged with a DUI in Riverside County?

 - Second DUI offense = 1 year (2 years if you refused chemical test)

-- Refusal to submit to chemical test is an automatic 1-year suspension
+- Refusal to submit to a chemical test is an automatic 1-year suspension

 Riverside DUI Penalties